 Example: Your plan year ends December 31; the grace period is two months and 15 days.
 Beginning January 1 through March 15 of the following year, you can incur expenses and use the remaining funds left in your FSA.

 The grace period ensures that you have the opportunity to maximize your FSA funds and avoid forfeiting money through the IRS “use-it-or-lose-it rule.”
 You should still carefully estimate your planned expenses based on a 12-month period and make a conservative election based on that estimate.

 Remember, the grace period is meant to help you when your expenses fall a little short of expectations.
 It is not an extension of the plan year that requires an increase in your FSA election amount.

-Find out if your plan includes a run-out period or a grace period extension.
+Find out if your plan includes a health FSA carryover, a grace period extension, or a run-out period.
 Also, verify the time limit for incurring eligible FSA expenses and filing claims under your plan.
 You’ll find this information in your Summary Plan Description (SPD).